 - Ignition Interlock Devices: In some cases, the court may mandate the installation of an ignition interlock device, which can be inconvenient and stigmatizing.

 Navigating these challenges requires legal expertise.
 Consulting with a knowledgeable Cincinnati OVI attorney can help you understand your options, build a defense, and work toward mitigating the potential consequences of an OVI case in Ohio.

 How We Can Fight Your DUI Charges

-There are many ways in which an OVI / DUI case can be successfully fought.
+There are many ways in which an OVI / DUI case whether it is a felony or otherwise can be successfully fought.
 Our Cincinnati OVI lawyers love America's justice system, but also realize that there are still flaws and that mistakes can be made.

 Grounds for fighting your DUI can include: